patosvi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4-isalpha.c    The function that checks for alphabetic character.

-5-sign.c	Function that prints the sign of a number 6-abs.c		 function that computes the absolute value of an intege.
+5-sign.c	Function that prints the sign of a number 6-abs.c		 function that computes the absolute value of an integer.
+7-print_last_digit.c function that prints the last digit of a number